 Furthermore, the experience is even more frustrating when there are no predefined and logically defined dimensions (taxonomy) to tag the information from.

-In organisations, because there are multiple users in different teams with varying use-cases for the same information, the complexity increases exponentially.
+In organizations, because there are multiple users in different teams with varying use-cases for the same information, the complexity increases exponentially.

 Information, users and their use-cases evolve continuously

-For example, one of our customers’ taxonomy had terms to analyse the acquisitions by its competitors.
+For example, one of our customers’ taxonomy had terms to analyze the acquisitions by its competitors.
 The taxonomy included categories such as geography, employee count and revenue ranges, products, and more.
-With this taxonomy our customer methodically analysed the acquisitions by competitors over a period of time.
+With this taxonomy, our customer methodically analyzed the acquisitions by competitors over a period of time.
 And, combining this information with other similarly structured information, such as partnerships and alliances, new office openings, leadership hirings, our customer was able to successfully unfold the strategic plans of its competitors.